ShahnajRUllah/DataScience_CapstoneProject_SpaceX/README.md

 After cleaning of the dataset EDA was performed:
   - SQL was used to perform exploratory data analysis to gain insight by querying the data
   - Python seaborn and matplotlib was used to create data visualization for exploratory data analysis as well
+  - Plotly dash was also used to create a brief dashboard to gather insights as to which sites, payload range and booster type had the most success

   Lastly, a prediction model was created:
   - SVM, logistic regression, decision tree and K-nearest neighbors machine learning algorithms was used to